Jim Gannon (sheriff): County sheriff

 In 2016, Gannon ran for Morris County sheriff to succeed Ed Rochford.
-He was re-elected in 2019 with nearly 60 percent of the vote and re-elected in 2022 without opposition, despite the county becoming significantly more Democratic during that time.
+He was endorsed by former Democratic Governor Richard Codey, and was elected that November with 62.6% of the vote.
+He was re-elected in 2019 with 59% of the vote and re-elected in 2022 and 2025 without opposition, despite the county becoming significantly more Democratic during that time.

 During his first one hundred days in office, Gannon partnered with non-profits to develop the Hope One program, a mobile substance abuse and mental health disorder outreach resource providing free naloxone training and kits, as well as direct access to addiction recovery and mental health programs.
 In 2017, Gannon opened a wing of the Morris County Correctional Facility to assist inmates with substance use disorders repair relationships, manage anger, spiritually grow, and access education.
 In 2018, Gannon partnered with the Morris County Police Chiefs' Association to found a comprehensive school safety program to train law enforcement officers, educators, and mental health experts gauge potential threats to school safety.
 The program led to creation of a mobile app to facilitate reports of concerning behavior.